What Are DOT Cylinders?

 Propane Tank Recertification Sticker

-When certain recertification methods are done, like an External Visual Test the certified inspector doesn’t always have the ability to stamp the metal on the collar.
+When certain recertification methods are done, like an External Visual Test, the certified inspector won’t always have the ability to stamp the metal on the collar.
+In this case, a sticker is used instead of a stamp.

-A propane tank recertification sticker will have the license number of the inspector followed by the month and year the certification was done.
+A propane tank recertification sticker will have the license number of the inspector, followed by the month and year the certification was done.
+The date is normally followed by an “E” which is the code used to show an external visual inspection.

-If your propane tank has one of these stickers the certification is only good for 5 years after the inspection date.
+If your propane tank has one of these stickers, the certification is only good for 5 years after the inspection date.
+Do not remove any stickers on propane tanks, as they often show recertification.

 See Also: How To Change An Automatic 2-Stage Dual RV Propane Regulator

-What Are The Different Kinds Of Propane Tanks?
+What Are the Different Kinds of Propane Tanks?

 Or you have the kind that can be transported around.
 The portable kinds are what we have mostly focused on in this article.